 The 3rd Eye Centre, Glasgow: 22nd October to 2nd November 1986

 Stuttgart Gallery, Germany: New Design, ZEN floor lamp 1986

-Described to the Police by a neighbour who witnessed the event;
+Described to the Police by a neighbour who witnessed the theft;

-Zen floor lamp was in the hall of the flat between the kitchen and lounge.
+Zen floor lamp was in the main hall of the flat.
 It was the the only item taken in the raid and has never been recovered.

 Zen had recently returned from an exhibition of ‘New Design’ in Stuttgart, Germany and had been in an exhibition of lights at ‘The 3rd Eye Centre’, Glasgow.

-It was a part of a portfolio designs taken to Italy in 1995 where it was shown to Ernisto Gismondi, Artemide; Guido Anselmi, Bieffeplast; Marco Zanini, Memphis Milano.
+It was a part of a portfolio designs that I developed and took to Italy in 1995.
+I was fortunate enough to have shown it to Ernisto Gismondi, Artemide; Guido Anselmi, Bieffeplast; Marco Zanini, Memphis Milano.